Understand the fundamentals of modern BCM

 How does Business Continuity Management integrate with other management systems and frameworks?

-Business Continuity Management works most effectively when it is seamlessly integrated into existing management systems and organizational frameworks.
+Business Continuity Management works most effectively when it is smoothly integrated into existing management systems and organizational frameworks.
 This integration creates synergies, reduces redundancies, and strengthens the overall organizational governance structure.

 🔗 Integration with risk management: